Fleur East: 2018–2020: I'm a Celebrity...Get Me Out of Here! and return to music

 On 12 November 2018, East was announced as participating in that year's series of I'm a Celebrity...Get Me Out of Here!.
 East finished in fourth place on 8 December 2018.
 Later that month, East announced via Instagram that she would be releasing her first single in four years, "Favourite Thing".
 The single was released on 4 January 2019 in addition to the music video release on YouTube.
 East also performed the song live for the first time on television on This Morning.

 In June 2019, Bauer Media announced that East would take over hosting the breakfast show on national radio station, Hits Radio alongside co-hosts James Barr and Greg Burns.
 The first show aired on 12 July 2019.
 On 7 September 2019, East started hosting the Saturday Morning show 9am-12noon across the Hits Radio Network.

 On 18 November 2019, East released her new single, "Size".
 The single was featured in the Debenhams Christmas ad campaign.
 East released her new single "Lucky" on 31 January 2020 along with its official music video.
 The video was shot over a period of six months and includes footage from East's travels around the world.

 East's second album Fearless was released on 20 March 2020.
 East appeared on series 16-19 of Ant & Dec's Saturday Night Takeaway where she would go to an area of the UK and give tickets to people for a 'Takeaway Getaway' holiday from TUI.
 She released the official NHS charity single "Not Alone" on 9 April 2020 with 100% of the profits going towards the COVID-19 NHS appeal.
 The single premiered on The One Show alongside its official music video.

 2022–present: Strictly Come Dancing and It Takes Two

 Throughout the summer of 2022, East performed at Butlin's.
 Later that year, she was announced as a contestant on the twentieth series of Strictly Come Dancing where she was partnered with Vito Coppola.
-Despite surviving 4 dance offs, the most any contestant has survived alongside Jamelia, Jamie Laing, and fellow series 20 contestant Molly Rainford, she achieved the first perfect 40 of the series in Blackpool for her Couple’s Choice, and finished as a series runners-up.
+Despite surviving 4 dance offs, she achieved the first perfect 40 of the series in Blackpool for her Couple's Choice, and finished as a series runners-up.
 In June 2023, East was announced to be replacing Rylan as the co-host of the spin-off show Strictly Come Dancing: It Takes Two alongside Janette Manrara.